websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/using-an-osgi-service.md

 ## Conclusion

-The API and Impl modules define and provided the `Greeter` service, respectively.
+The API and Impl modules defined and provided the `Greeter` service, respectively.
 The example `j1h1-osgi-commands` module uses the service to create a simple Gogo Shell command.
 The API-Provider-Consumer contract fosters loose coupling, making your software easy to manage, enhance, and support.

 Now that you're familiar with using OSGi services from neighboring projects, you can explore using OSGi services from external artifacts.
 [Configuring Dependencies](./configuring-dependencies/configuring-dependencies.md) demonstrates finding modules and configuring them as dependencies.